 Step 7: Check your mix

 If you maximized the volume of your narration track back in Step 2 there is a good chance that when you mix it with the music track the resulting mix will be too loud and cause clipping - this is a bad thing.
 Remember, we maximized the volume and leveled out the loud and soft passages so that people would be able to hear you.
 To check for clipping, play back a short portion of the project where there is narration and background music.
-Watch the playback level meters - if clipping occurs the red "clip bars" will appear at the right-hand end of the playback meters.
+Watch the Playback Meter - if clipping occurs the red "clip bars" will appear at the right-hand end of the Playback Meter.
 If this happens, use the Track Gain Slider to turn down the volume of both the narration and music tracks to -2 dB.
-Listen to the short section again and look for the red clip bars on the Playback Meters.
+Listen to the short section again and look for the red clip bars on the Playback Meter.
 If clipping still occurs, turn down the volume of the narration and music tracks to -4 dB each.

 Step 8: Save and Export